awsdocs/amazon-ec2-user-guide/doc_source/ebs-using-volumes.md

 **Note**
 If you ever intend to boot your instance without this volume attached \(for example, so this volume could move back and forth between different instances\), you should add the `nofail` mount option that allows the instance to boot even if there are errors in mounting the volume\.
 Debian derivatives, including Ubuntu versions earlier than 16\.04, must also add the `nobootwait` mount option\.

    1. After you've added the new entry to `/etc/fstab`, you must check that your entry works\.
-Run the sudo mount \-a command to mount all file systems in `/etc/fstab`\.
+Run the following commands to unmount the device and then mount all file systems in `/etc/fstab`\.

       ```
+      [ec2-user ~]$ sudo umount /data
       [ec2-user ~]$ sudo mount -a
       ```

-      If the previous command does not produce an error, then your `/etc/fstab` file is OK and your file system will mount automatically at the next boot\.
+      If the mount command does not produce an error, then your `/etc/fstab` file is OK and your file system will mount automatically at the next boot\.
 If the command does produce any errors, examine the errors and try to correct your `/etc/fstab`\.
 **Warning**
 Errors in the `/etc/fstab` file can render a system unbootable\.
 Do not shut down a system that has errors in the `/etc/fstab` file\.